joint-online-judge/joint-online-judge.github.io/docs/horse/developer.md

 As a developer of `horse`, usually you need to start the `horse` FastAPI server locally to test the code you write.

-`horse` supports Windows, Linux and macOS, you can follow the instructions in the introduction  to start the server, and then setup all services one by one manually.
+`horse` supports Windows, Linux and macOS, you can setup all services one by one manually.
 However, this is very complicated and hugely discouraged.

 We recommend you to use [Docker](https://docs.docker.com/get-started/overview/) and [Docker Compose](https://docs.docker.com/compose/) to deploy the services.